Fredrickmureti/file-metadata-microservice/README.md

-Certainly!
-Here's a simple yet comprehensive README.md for your file upload project using MERN stack:

----

 # File Upload App

 This application allows users to upload files, storing file metadata in a MongoDB database, and retrieving uploaded file information.